-- A license key file.
+• A license key file.
 This key must be stored in AWS Secrets Manager.
 It is used to access Privitar AWS.
-Privitar will send you this information. - An initial username and password to use to sign in to Privitar AWS once it has been deployed.
 Privitar will send you this information.

 2.1.2.
 AWS Cloud Resources

 The following items must be present in your AWS Cloud environment: